 How will the Police Station be Funded?

-If approved by the required four-sevenths majority of voters, the measure will provide funding for a new police station as well as safety, security and accessibility improvements to the Government Center.
+The measure will provide funding for a new police station as well as safety, security and accessibility improvements to the Government Center.
 General obligation bonds totaling $10.69 million will be issued upon voter authorization, resulting in an estimated real and personal property tax levy of $0.080 for twenty years.
 This will result in an estimated increase in real estate taxes of $60.80 annually on a home with a market value of $400,000.

 For more information, contact Mark Perkins, City Administrator, at (314) 872-2515.